-- 1. Eligibility: Exhibitors in the divisions of this department must be bona fide members of Colorado 4-H, whose project work and records are certified and up-to-date and deemed eligible by the appropriate Extension agent.
-In addition, exhibitors must be at least eight years of age, must not have reached their 19th birthday prior to December 31st of the current enrollment year and must satisfy other eligibility requirements (if specified) for a class, to compete in that class.
-The project work must be the member's own work and sources must be cited.
-Plagiarism will not be tolerated. - 2.
-4-H members may enter only once in the same class. - Members must be enrolled in the project (which may be broken down into units, levels or categories) in which they exhibit. - 4.
-If a member enrolls in two units of the same project (Leathercraft for example: member enrolls in Unit 2 and Unit 3 - they must exhibit at the higher level - Unit 3).
-When a member takes two units at the same time, they should master the skills of the lower unit and therefore exhibit in the higher unit - 4-H e-Records may be completed by pencil, ink, or by computer.
-The choice will not affect judging. - 6.
-Display board must meet the specifications.
-The standardized display board size of 4' x 3' is to be used for 4-H projects.
-No sharp items including but not limited to blades, thumb tacks, fishing hooks, knives, etc. are allowed on display board or as part of any other exhibit. - Projects are divided by Junior, Intermediate and Senior age groups.
-The age for Juniors is 8-10, Intermediates is 11-13, and Seniors is 14-18. - 8.
-All projects will be judged on the Danish system.
-All exhibits will be placed in a blue, red or white group and receive ribbons accordingly. - 9.
+- 3. 4-H members may enter only once in the same class. - Members must be enrolled in the project (which may be broken down into units, levels or categories) in which they exhibit. - 5.
+In the case of projects that are to be taken sequentially, if a member enrolls in two units of the same project in the same year and shows mastery in a lower-level unit, they are expected to exhibit in the higher-level unit.
+Exceptions to this rule will be stated in applicable project's rules. - 4-H e-Records may be completed in pencil, ink, or by computer.
+The choice will not affect judging. - Display board must meet the specifications and should fold flat for transport.
+The standard display board size of 4' x 3' is to be used for 4-H projects.
+No sharp items including but not limited to blades, thumb tacks, fishing hooks, knives, etc.

+are allowed on display board or as part of any other exhibit.

+- 8. Projects are divided by Junior, Intermediate and Senior age groups.
+The age range for Juniors is 8-10, Intermediates is 11-13, and Seniors is 14-18. - All projects will be judged on the Danish system.
+All exhibits will be placed in a blue, red or white group and receive ribbons accordingly. - 10.
 Champion and Reserve Champion ribbons shall be awarded if applicable.
 Grand Champion and Reserve Grand Champion exhibitors will be declared in each project from designated class champions.
 In the Junior, Intermediate and Senior divisions, a Grand Champion will be selected from all champions from each age category.
-The remaining class Champions and Reserve Champion exhibits in the class from which the Grand Champion was chosen will be eligible for Reserve Grand Champion consideration. - Only the first place exhibit in each project class will be eligible to exhibit at State Fair and will be awarded a Champion ribbon; second place will receive a Reserve Champion ribbon. - 11.
+The remaining class Champions and Reserve Champion exhibits in the class from which the Grand Champion was chosen will be eligible for Reserve Grand Champion consideration. - 11.
+Only the first place exhibit in each project class will be eligible to exhibit at State Fair and will be awarded a Champion ribbon; second place will receive a Reserve Champion ribbon. - 12.
 All parts of the exhibit must be labeled with exhibitor's name, age and county.
 All exhibits must be accompanied by a completed entry tag.
-For security reasons, do not put address on project. - 12.
-Exhibits that do not meet exhibit standards and requirements will not be considered for Champion or Reserve Champion. - 13.
-No binders with slider closures will be allowed. - 14.
-For any type of video exhibit for the fair this year, we will be asking the 4-H member to upload the video to a secure 4-H website.
-Instructions will be sent out later to county staff and enrolled active members.
+For security reasons, do not put address on project. - 13.
+Exhibits that do not meet exhibit standards and requirements will not be considered for Champion or Reserve Champion. - 14.
+No binders with slider closures will be allowed. - 15.
+Management will not be responsible for loss or damage to exhibits, although it will use all care to ensure their safety. - 16.
+Unless otherwise stated in the project requirements, project will be evaluated on the quality of the information completed in the e-Record (25%) and the quality of the exhibit (75%).